simonpacis/BlaBoSync/README.md

 # BlaBoTool
 My university uses Blackboard to share files, discussions etc.
+As I spend 90% of my time in the CLI, I had an idea for a CLI Blackboard tool.
 The idea behind BlaBoTool is to be able to control and use different aspects of Blackboard through CLI.
 For now, only BlaBoSync exists, which automatically downloads course material to your local computer.